 In certain instances, Ibotta provides content to publishers indirectly, via a third-party technology partner.
 That is the case with Kroger, Shell, and Exxon.
-Ibotta has recently entered into an agreement with AppCard, through which Ibotta will soon gain access to the digital audiences of more than 300 small or medium sized grocery retailers.
+Ibotta has recently entered into an agreement with AppCard, through which Ibotta will soon gain access to the digital audiences of more than 300 small or medium sized grocery retailers, as of April 8, 2024.